joshbegley/nyt-latest/README.md

 https://nytimes.com/2021/05/14/us/martin-bashir-bbc-princess-diana.html?searchResultPosition=6

 **In Israel’s Rising Violence, Ripples From 1948**\
 `The town of Lydda posed an early test of how the Israeli state would treat Palestinians.
-It is a legacy playing out today in communal violence in Lod, as it’s now known.`\
+It is a legacy playing out today in violence between Jews and Arabs in Lod, as it’s now known.`\
 https://nytimes.com/2021/05/14/world/asia/israel-palestinian-Lydda.html?searchResultPosition=7

 **Biden meets with DACA recipients as his administration grapples with the border surge.**\